 Seeing the world as black or white, good or evil, reflects bias, not the truth.
 It’s all the different colors that contain the profound truths of life you seek.
 Come and see.

 Black and White, Good and Evil

-In its pure form, Dualism is a balance between two equal forces, not one superior and one lesser.
-However, it has become a way of categorizing things as good and evil.
-Thus, it reflects the biases, prejudices, and values of those who define and control the cultural group involved.
+The pure form of dualism is a balance between two equal forces.
+Mitigated dualism has one superior to the other.
+It’s a simple way of categorizing things as good and evil.
+Unfortunately, this mindset reflects the biases, prejudices, and values of those who define and control the cultural group involved.

 The Perspective of the Lion & the Deer

 Taoism’s yin and yang concept is a dualistic way of explaining opposing views.
 In Taoism, these forces are not good and evil but complementary forces.
 Everything in creation has both yin and yang aspects.
 The world is not black and white.
 Instead, it’s shades of grey.
 So, there isn’t an absolute moral judgment of good.

 Look at the life of the lion and the deer.
 From the lion’s perspective, hunting the deer is (morally) good because it sustains pride.
 From the deer’s perspective, the Lion is an evil force.

 When we understand nature, we see both the deer and lion are necessary.
 They keep the ecology balanced.
 But, to see this, we must stand outside the lion and deer’s dualistic paradigm.
 Only we do this are we able to get the whole perspective.
 So, defining your world in black and white makes you like a lion or a deer.